Best Stablecoins, Rated and Reviewed for 2024

 For example, to borrow $5 of a crypto-backed stablecoin, you may need to “put in” (or lock up) $10 of another crypto asset as collateral.
 If the underlying crypto asset loses its value, you still have a built-in cushion of $5.
 In general, this volatility makes crypto-backed stablecoins less reliable than fiat-backed stablecoins.

-The most popular crypto-backed stablecoin is Wrapped Bitcoin, backed by bitcoin and issued on the Ethereum blockchain.
+The most popular crypto-backed stablecoin is Wrapped Bitcoin, which is backed by bitcoin and issued on the Ethereum blockchain.

 Commodity-Backed Stablecoin

 These stablecoins maintain value through precious metals or commodities such as real estate or oil.
-While these stablecoins are generally centralized, the centralization protects users from crypto volatility.
+While they are generally centralized, this centralization protects users from crypto volatility.

 Commodity-backed stablecoins allow you to invest in assets that may otherwise be out of reach.
 For example, obtaining and storing a gold bar can be complex and expensive, so holding a “gold stablecoin” is an easier way to store value without buying the underlying commodity.